FER-AutoEvolve/code-overseer/README.md

     ]
 }
 ```
+3. Reset the codebase directory by running `python ./reset_codebase.py`.

 ## Run in docker
 > This container is intended to be run as part of a docker compose and not specifically as a standalone container